 People with Parkinson's and their partners ask:

-"What can I do for myself other than taking my medication?"
+"What else can I do for myself besides taking my medication?"

 Alexander technique is a way of managing symptoms for people with Parkinson's.